AndreaCazares1412/AndreaCazares1412/README.md

 - ⚡ Fun fact: ...
 -->
 - 📊 I’m passionate about:  using data to tell stories and uncover actionable insights.
-- 🔭 I’m currently working on: analyzing real-world datasets using Excel, SQL, Python and PowerBI to solve practical business problems.
+- 🔭 I’m currently working on: analyzing real-world datasets to solve practical business problems.
 - 👩🏽‍💻 Check my website on Readymag:
 - 📫 How to reach me: [Andrea's LinkedIn](www.linkedin.com/in/andreacazares1412)
 - ⚒️ Languages and Tools: git, mysql, postgresql, dbeaver, powerBI, tableau, python, pandas